koush/scrypted/plugins/amcrest/README.md

 * Is the URL attempting to use HTTPS?
 Try disabling HTTPS on the device to see if that resolves issue (do not use self-signed certs).
 * Does your account (`Username`) have proper permissions ("Authority" in Amcrest speak)?
 Try granting all Authority for testing.
 See below `User Account Authority (Camera or NVR)`.
 * Amcrest Doorbell: `Username` is **admin** and `Password` is the device/camera password -- not Amcrest Smart Home (Cloud) account password.
-* Check that you have specified the correct `Default Stream` number in device (in Scrypted).
 * Check that you have configured the correct Stream number's codec settings (in Amcrest admin page (Main Stream or Sub Stream(s)).

 ## User Account Authority (Camera or NVR)